infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 />
 ```

-3. In the component/blocks that you are going to override options, you must provide an options prop that is going to override the default one.
+3. In the component/blocks for which you are going to override the options, you must provide an options prop that is going to override the default one.

 **heading-options.js**
 ```js